missTam/Task-Planner/README.md

 # Task Planner
-A web app for adding, filtering out and deleting tasks, as well as tracking the time it took to finish each
+A web app for adding, filtering out and deleting tasks.
+Includes a time tracking feature for measuring time required to finish each task.

 # Tools & Technologies
 VanillaJS and local storage